Battle of Neuve Chapelle: Casualties

 The British suffered 7,000 casualties and the Indian Corps 4,200 of the 40,000 troops in the offensive.
 The 7th Division suffered 2,791 casualties, the 8th Division 4,814, the Meerut Division 2,353 and the Lahore Division 1,694.
 In 2010 Humphries and Maker recorded German casualties from 9 to 20 March as c.
 10,000 men; in 2018, Jonathan Boff wrote that the British suffered 12,592 casualties and that the German official history estimate of "almost 10,000 men", was closer to 8,500, according to the records of the 6th Army and the diary kept by Crown Prince Rupprecht.
 The 6th Bavarian Reserve Division suffered 6,017 casualties from 11 to 13 March, Bavarian Reserve Infantry Regiment 21 1,665 casualties, Infantry Regiment 14 of VII Corps suffered 666 casualties from 7 to 12 March and Infantry Regiment 13 1,322 casualties from 6 to 27 March.
 During its diversionary assault in support of the main offensive, the 1st Canadian Division suffered 300 casualties, nearly 100 fatal.

 Commemoration and legacy

 The Neuve-Chapelle Indian Memorial commemorates 4,700 Indian soldiers and labourers who died on the Western Front during the First World War and have no known graves; the location was chosen because it was at the Battle of Neuve Chapelle that the Indian Corps fought its first big offensive action.
-War graves of the Indian Corps and the Indian Labour Corps are found at Ayette, Souchez and Neuve-Chapelle.
+War graves of the Indian Corps and the Indian Labour Corps are found at Ayette, Etaples, Souchez and Neuve-Chapelle.
 Along with the Indian Corps, the battle was the first big battle of the Canadian Expeditionary Force.